I was always wrong about dreams.

-- Sliver of Mercy: Easy, for levels 1-5.
+- Sliver of Mercy ("For the weak and inexperienced"): Easy, for levels 1-5.
 Enemies are weak and ammo/health/armor drops are worth 50% more.

-- No Hope: Normal, for levels 5-15.
-Supplies are worth 25% more but enemies are tougher.
+- No Hope ("If you can't fight them all, better bring someone along"): Normal, for levels 5-15.
+Supplies are still worth 50% more, but enemies are tougher.

-- Abyss: Restricted difficulty for levels above 150.
+- Abyss ("The abyss stares into you"): Restricted difficulty for levels above 150.
 Features Abyss Wanderers.
-Kill three of them and you will get an Abyss Chest, if you survive the run.
+Kill three of them and you will get an Abyss Chest granting a powerful rank 4 trinket, if you survive the run.

 - Interchangeable Antimatter Keys: Any Silver Keys you find can be used to open any Totem boxes, or the Demon Chests.
 The Totem boxes reward you with a Totem item, which provides a buff for the remainder of that map, while the Demon Chests are carried with you and if you finish the map successfully, are added to your trinket inventory and can be opened at a Karma cost in exchange for a random rank 3 trinket.